Quincy's Judge Douglas

 Location.
 39° 55.981′ N, 91° 24.544′ W. Marker is in Quincy, Illinois, in Adams County.
 Marker is on Hampshire Street.
 Marker is in Washington Square.
 Touch for map.
 Marker is at or near this postal address: 101 North 5th Street, Quincy IL 62301, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Douglas' Disciple (here, next to this marker); Lincoln's Quincy (a few steps from this marker); Downtown Quincy in 1858 (a few steps from this marker); Lincoln Correspondent (within shouting distance of this marker); Lincoln Promoter (within shouting distance of this marker); Political Campaigning in 1858 (within shouting distance of this marker); Lincoln-Douglas Debate (within shouting distance of this marker); Lorado Taft (1860 - 1936) (within shouting distance of this marker).
+Douglas' Disciple (here, next to this marker); Downtown Quincy in 1858 (here, next to this marker); Lincoln's Quincy (here, next to this marker); Washington Theater (within shouting distance of this marker); Lincoln Correspondent (within shouting distance of this marker); Lincoln Promoter (within shouting distance of this marker); Spread of Slavery Into The Territories (within shouting distance of this marker); Permanency of Slavery (within shouting distance of this marker).
 Touch for a list and map of all markers in Quincy.

 Also see . . .
 Stephen Arnold Douglas- Biographical Directory of the United States Congress.
 (Submitted on August 25, 2012, by Bill Pfingsten of Bel Air, Maryland.)